mattaylor/objix/README.md

 ### Object.prototype.clean()

-Return new object with falsy entry values removed
+Return a new object like `this` with falsy entry values removed

 ```javascript
 { a: 1, b: null, c: false, d: 0, e: '' }.clean() // { a: 1 }